Indivizo/legal/latest/en--technical-requirements.md

 The application can be used on Linux systems as well, but we don't officially support those and don't do testing on these operating systems.

-Mobile devices, tablets are not supported.
+Mobile devices and tablets are not supported.
 It is on our development roadmap to introduce support for them.

 ### Supported browsers

 #### Windows 7, 8, 10

-* Google Chrome, two latest versions;
+* Google Chrome, two latest versions
-* Mozilla Firefox, two latest versions;
+* Mozilla Firefox, two latest versions
-* Internet Explorer 10 and 11;
+* Internet Explorer 10 and 11
-* Microsoft Edge.
+* Microsoft Edge

 #### Mac OS X 10.9+

-* Google Chrome, two latest versions;
+* Google Chrome, two latest versions
-* Mozilla Firefox, two latest versions.
+* Mozilla Firefox, two latest versions

 ## Web addresses

-In case of using a firewall or any software that controls network traffic, allowing the following web addresses is required:
+If using a firewall or any software that controls network traffic, allowing the following web addresses is required:

 #### https://app.indivizo.com